 Undergraduate Student Government Association

-To provide a centralized organization which functions with the University administration, faculty, and staff for the development, coordination, and representation of the undergraduate student body to promote the best interests of all students at the University.
+The mission of the Undergraduate Student Government Association (USGA) is to provide a centralized organization which functions with the University administration, faculty, and staff for the development, coordination, and representation of the undergraduate student body to promote the best interests of all students at the university.

 President – Tatyana Calhoun